Anthonye242/FinanceMe/README.md

 You can access the Personal Finance Tracker at [App Link](https://financeme-c9f115df99b5.herokuapp.com/).

-For detailed planning materials, refer to the Trello board [here](https://trello.com/b/5zpODWPg/project-2).
+For detailed planning materials, please refer to the Trello board [here](https://trello.com/b/5zpODWPg/project-2).

 ## Attributions